PunchThrough/bean-docs/src/projects/terminator.md

 void loop() {
   // Each NeoPixel can draw up to 60mA when displaying bright
-  // white (red AND green AND blue LEDs at full birghtness).
+  // white (red AND green AND blue LEDs at full brightness).
   // Care should be taken to ensure average current drawn from
   // the Bean+ battery is less than 600mA when using the NeoPixel strip.